top of page

-A live mapping feed of predicated flood inundation shows exactly what people, property and critical infrastructure are at risk of impact in advance of the flood peak.
+A live mapping feed to predict flood inundation and the specific people, property, and critical infrastructure at risk of impact in advance of the flood peak.

 Plan your response ahead of time

 Establish staging and operational locations in high risk areas

 Pre-emptively deploy swiftwater rescue teams to vulnerable locations and citizens